hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-2.md

 ### Setup HDFS Service

-The next set of commands will setup **HDFS** for holding the Tweet data that will be accessed by Hive.
+The next set of commands will setup **HDFS** for holding the Tweet data that will be accessed by Spark.
+We will create tweets folder that will hold a zipped file.
+This data will be copied over to HDFS where it will be later loaded by Spark to refine the historical data for creating a machine learning model.
+Run the code line by line in your web shell.

 ~~~bash
 echo "Setting up HDFS for Tweet Data"